 The Yasawa group are some of the most picturesque and scenic islands in Fiji.
 North of the more famous Mamanuca chain, the Yasawas are quite a different experience.
 While there are luxury resorts the Yasawas is better known for its backpacking and flashbacking visitors.

-Wikipedia defines a flashpacker as an ”affluent backpacker”.
-Backpackers stay in dorms or share rooms, whereas Flashpackers stay in their own villa or bure options, for example.
+A flashpacker is an ”affluent backpacker”.
+Backpackers stay in dorms or share rooms, whereas Flashpackers stay in their own villa or bure options.
 The quality of resort bures or villas is normally about 2 to 3 star.
 The rooms are perfectly comfortable, and most are unlikely to have air conditioning - But not to worry, you really won’t need it, and the soothing ocean sounds will be sure to provide the perfect ambience for a restful sleep or daytime nap.
 Shady seaside hammocks are also plentiful.
 Dining and food service is generally a group affair and often included in the room price.
 As for the beaches and the water, it’s the same as the priciest resort – a 5 star experience.

 Dining depends on the resort, as there are no private dining options available in the Yasawas.
 However, in cases where there are more than one resort on an island, they will cater to guests from other resorts.
 Also many resorts have a relationship with a neighbouring village or two that will allow you to sample traditional Fijian fare during village tours, hikes or Meke nights.